vygr/ChrysaLisp/docs/DIARY.md

 ## Results

-It's worth pointing out that this has now been used in the creation of standard set and map classes `emap, xmap` and `xset`.
+It's worth pointing out that this has now been used in the creation of standard set and map classes `emap, xmap, fmap, lmap` and `xset, fset`.
 I refer everyone to look at `lib/collections/`.
 These collection classes are present across the entire system via `boot.inc` so feel free to use them in apps without needing to `(import)` anything.